kravchenkodev/redux-react-dynamic-store/README.md

 # redux-react-dynamic-store
-Allows to register reducers dynamically through react components to help solve code-splitting in large applications.
+Allows to register reducers dynamically through react container components to help solve code-splitting and complex state in large applications.